Choosing how registrar supervision will be structured is one of the most important decisions made during the endorsement journey and one that affects

 Supervision is only “free” if the supervisor’s time has no value which, in most practices, simply isn’t true.

-Increasingly, registrar programs are adopting an external supervision or combined approach.
+external supervision or combined approach.
 This may look like:

 - In-house supervision or support for organisational integration and day-to-day support